vsoch/action-updater/README.md

 These are the defaults.
 To remove trusted repos, empty this list.
 If you want other functionality, please [open an issue](https://github.com/vsoch/action-updater/issues).

+### Set Output

+This updater will find deprecated `set-output` directives and update them to use piping to `GITHUB_OUTPUT` in the environment.
+You can read about [the deprecation here](https://github.blog/changelog/2022-10-11-github-actions-deprecating-save-state-and-set-output-commands/).

 ### Developing an Updater